 Awards of Excellence Finalists

-Congratulations to the 2021 UEDA Awards of Excellence Finalists who will present their project for attendee voting at the 2021 UEDA Summit.
-UEDA Summit attendees will listen and vote on the category winners.
+Congratulations to the 2021 UEDA Awards of Excellence Finalists.
+Leading initiatives from across North America competed in a six-month process, including application, peer review, online presentations, and, ultimately, selection by attendees of the annual UEDA Summit as category leaders.
 These projects, both finalists and winners, represent the top university-based economic development initiatives in the country, as judged by their peers.